demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/necrowing-DramaMask/README.md

 They can also be attached to players' faces, allowing you to look identical to Masked enemies and spook your friends!
 To balance this mechanic out, there is a stealth meter that is used while attempting to hide.

+### Compatibility
-If playing on v50+ and LethalLevelLoader is being used, ensure it is on 1.2.0 or higher to avoid conflicts with most mods; including this one.
+* **[LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/)**: If playing on v50+ and LLL is being used, ensure it is on 1.2.0 or higher to avoid conflicts with most mods; including this one.
+* **[MaskedAiRevamp](https://thunderstore.io/c/lethal-company/p/Piggy/MaskedAIRevamp/)**: Ignoring collision with Masked enemies will not work; it is recommended to use [LethalIntelligence](https://thunderstore.io/c/lethal-company/p/VirusTLNR/LethalIntelligenceExperimental/) instead as this is a successor with more updates.

-Works on v45-v50 until 2.0.0 and v50+ with 2.0.1+ with no other known incompatibilities; supports controller and LethalCompanyVR!
+Works on v45-v50 until 2.0.0 and v50+ with 2.0.1+ with no other known incompatibilities; supports controller and [LethalCompanyVR](https://thunderstore.io/c/lethal-company/p/DaXcess/LethalCompanyVR/)!

 > Formerly known as DramaMask